rodaguJDev/neovim-rc/README.md

 - Pressing `J` no longer moves the cursor to the end of the line
 - Search Next and Previous moves the mouse to the middle (using `zz`)
 - Scrolling up and down with `C-u` and `C-d` moves mouse to the middle (using `zz`)
+- Folding is enabled, and uses the treesitter algorithm
 - For more details, see /lua/prefs.lua

 # Keybinds